cwdao/lighthouse_loco_dev_channel/README.md

 ## IMPORTANT NOTICE

-It is not a stable version, if you are interesting in this project, see the stable version at [atomic-hkust-gz/lighthouse-tracking (github.com)](https://github.com/atomic-hkust-gz/lighthouse-tracking).
+It is not a stable version, if you are interested in this project, see the stable version at [atomic-hkust-gz/lighthouse-tracking (github.com)](https://github.com/atomic-hkust-gz/lighthouse-tracking).

 ## From OpenWSN